akaptelinin/shortnames-linter/README.md

 Go linter that warns about short identifier names (<3 chars) to improve code readability.

+## Why?

+Why did you decide that single-letter names are correct?
+Is typing a paid feature on your keyboard?
+You think >2 letter variables are too long for Go, which is famously known for being as compact as possible?

+Anyway, this plugin fixes goslop for you.

 ## Why no "scope distance"?

 Some linters allow short names if a variable is used within N lines ("scope distance").
 We don't.